ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

   }
 });
 ```
-As you can see, the three new behaviours are only enabled if we have some todos.<br/>
+As you can see, the new behaviours are only enabled if we have some todos.<br/>
 You don't want to enable a "count goals" behaviour, if the soccer game hasn't even started.<br/>
+For performance reasons, but also to show a dependency between behaviours.<br/>